 Stan represents employers and trust funds in employment and employee benefits disputes before government agencies and in arbitrations, at preliminary injunction hearings, at trial, and before appellate courts in cases including class actions, multiparty actions, and individual suits.
+He also advises employers and employee benefit plans regarding labor and employment issues in bankruptcy proceedings.

 His litigation experience includes cases brought under the Employee Retirement Income Security Act (ERISA), National Labor Relations Act (NLRA), Civil Rights Act, Age Discrimination in Employment Act (ADEA), Americans with Disabilities Act (ADA), Fair Labor Standards Act (FLSA), and various contract- and tort-based theories.